TriumphCoding/Adelphia/Design/SourceBook07.md

 ### Claw / Hoof

 A Claw or Hoof is a strike with a creature's limb.
 These tend to have a mix of power and damage behind it.
+Hoves trade accuracy for critical chance, at 5 per weapon level.

 |Tier | Level | Metal      | Type     | Color | Might | Accuracy | Range |
 |:--- | :---  | :---       | :---     | :---  | ---:  | ---:     | :---  |